 Our small office of 10 people has minimal environmental impact, so the focus of our environmental efforts is on-farm.

 Like all food production, beef production has land use, water and climate change impacts.
+Our organic grass-fed production systems minimises some of these impacts, and we’re exploring practical ways to help producers continually improve and reduce other on-farm environmental impacts.

 First organic beef marketing company in Australia.